-The auto gen start feature will only work with generators that have automatic starting capability.
-The generator must have start and stop controls [i.e., an electric starter and electric choke (for gasoline units)], and the safety sensors to be able to start and stop automatically.
+The auto gen start feature will only work with generators which have automatic starting capability.
+The generator must have start and stop controls [an electric starter and electric choke (for gasoline units)], and the safety sensors to be able to start and stop automatically.